toliveir4/Music-Information-Retrieval/MER_audio_taffc_dataset/readme.txt

 Dataset used in our IEEE TAFFC article:
 Panda, P., Malheiro, R. & Paiva, R. P. (2018).
-“Novel audio features for music emotion recognition”.
+"Novel audio features for music emotion recognition".
 IEEE Transactions on Affective Computing (accepted for publication).

 - The dataset consists of:
  *) 900 ~30 second clips gathered from AllMusic API